 This Airbnb packs a one-two punch when it comes to first impressions.
 As soon as we opened the door, we were greeted by a sprawling kitchen and cozy seating area.
-Natural light poured in from the east and the west, soft paint bumped up against thick exposed beans, and the airy staircase directly in front of the entry indicated there was a whole second floor of this stunning interior to discover.
+Natural light poured in from the east and the west, soft paint bumped up against thick exposed beams, and the airy staircase directly in front of the entry indicated there was a whole second floor of this stunning interior to discover.
 That’s punch one.
 Then there’s the view.
 The western side of the apartment is more window than wall, and the vista it frames is, well, breaktaking.
 The farm’s rolling fields sloped down to the rich forest.
 Evergreen treetops popped out against the blue outlines of distant mountains and four horses grazed beneath.
 A broad, private deck extended off the apartment, inviting guests to sit back and soak in their surroundings.
 All this to say nothing of the adjacent living room or two bedrooms and modern bathroom upstairs.

 Lucy, The Farm Dog